Download a FREE E-Book with 20 Easy Weeknight Dinners

 Jump to Recipe

 Simplify your Thanksgiving dinner prep with these Easy Creamy Mashed Potatoes.
-These simple one pot whipped mashed potatoes are super fluffy.
+These simple one pot whipped mashed potatoes are super fluffy and the perfect comfort food.

 What are whipped mashed potatoes?